Table of Contents

 - Providing greater assurance to your customers by demonstrating key security controls have been independently validated.

-- Allows customers to expedit due diligence and meet internal assessment requirements more efficiently.
+- Allows customers to expedite due diligence and meet internal assessment requirements more efficiently.

 - Helps you to avoid additional inquiries or questions associated with validation.